nestordemeure/breviarium/data/english.md

 If you have an office that requires a powerful person, and there is no one more powerful than you, bestow all of its revenues in perpetuity, so that anyone must bring their strength to it, not find it, and thus it will remain with your house.

-It is always best to seek the highest things, so that if you study, study only as much as you can, even spurning that boasting of talent which some learned men wish to seem to have in their studies.
+Always strive for the highest things, so that if you study, study as much as you can, even spurning that boasting of talent which some learned men wish to seem to have in their studies.
 If you seek virtues, seek them in a high degree; attain the greatest dignities you can, and thus place yourself most securely in all places.

+Do not grant the administration of goods permanently, but for a three-year term, so that if someone has increased the goods and managed things more peacefully, confirm them in the same position, lest security breed negligence.

+While fortune favors you, use it, because it easily flees.
+While you are loved, seek what you can; feign mildness, anger, rewards, and anticipate with honor.

 ### Responding to Requests